 But not only do radiant barriers enable you to use less air conditioning—maximizing energy savings in the short term—they also help with long-term maintenance costs.

 High temperatures cause wear and tear on cooling systems by making them work harder and longer.
 But they also tax these systems by forcing additional cool air through your ductwork.
-This extra cool air in turn leads to accumulation of debris, which shortens the lifespan of your air ducts.
+This extra cool air in turn leads to the accumulation of debris, which shortens the lifespan of your air ducts.

 Plus, as noted above, radiant barriers also optimize your heating in a cold climate.
 This means that you don’t just reap the benefit of greater control all year round; your energy bills will also be lower throughout the year.